jacebrowning/datafiles/docs/types/custom.md

 | `converters.Float` | Converts to `float` before serialization. |
 | `converters.String` | Converts to `str` before serialization. |

-For example, here is a `datetime` class that serializes using the ISO format:
+For example, here is a custom `datetime` class that serializes using the ISO format:

 ```
-#!python hl_lines="7 12"
+#!python hl_lines="9 14"
+from datetime import datetime

 from datafiles import converters, datafile